 Altar Server Being an altar server means serving God and His people at Mass.
 Serving at liturgy is a joyful privilege.
 Servers stand close to the altar, hold the holy cups and bowls, carry the cross, carry the light of Christ, wear the robe of Baptism and hold the book of prayer.

-Boys and girls fourth grade and older may choose to become servers.
+Boys and girls fifth grade and older may choose to become servers.
 They need to complete a training session.
 Following the training session, those who desire will be scheduled to serve at one of the weekend Masses.

 Lector The lector shares in the work of the Holy Spirit who opens our hearts to God's holy word.
 It is much more than announcing the news or reading a public announcement.
 It is the task of telling our family story, the story of salvation and proclaiming the true and saving word of God.
 Requirements: Strong faith in the Word of God and good speaking skills Attend the St. Leo’s training to learn the specifics of our own parish Liturgies If you are interested in becoming a Lector, contact the office.